 We keep it clean to remove discharge and bacteria that can lead to unwanted infection.

-We keep it moist to recondition the dry skin and soothe the itch.
+We keep it moist to recondition damaged/dry epidermis and soothe the itch.
 That's all.
 It's NOT complicated.

 the dry method.
-It still transfers oxygen (very important), helps reduce the sloughing skin, and certainly soothes the itch in most cases.
+It still transfers oxygen (very important), helps reduce the sloughing epidermis, and certainly soothes the itch in most cases.

 Start now and continue 3-5 times per day until completely healed.